Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ##### Removed KS.Misc.Dictionary to substitute with Dictify

-We have removed this namespace that existed in 0.0.23.0 to use the Dictify library so if we try to update it for bug fixes or feature additions, we don't depend on Kernel Simulator for this feature.
+We have removed this namespace that existed in 0.0.23.0 to use the Dictify library so if we try to update it for bug fixes or feature additions, we don't depend on Nitrocid KS for this feature.

 * Affected functions:
   - `GetWordInfo()`